Yelshua/Git_101/README.md

 	- Or combine rice vinegar, salt, and sugar
 - Seaweed wrap (nori)
 - Wasabi or horseraddish
+	- If using powder, mix with water in advance to form a paste.
 - Fillings of choice, e.g.
 	- Vegetables: avocado, cucumber, carrots
 	- Meat: tuna, crab, chicken